 Stewart Dickson is an Alliance Party Member of the Northern Ireland Assembly for East Antrim.
 He entered the Assembly in May 2011 and was re-elected in March 2017.
-He is Alliance Party Assembly Group Spokesperson for Justice.
+He is Alliance Party Assembly Group Spokesperson for the Economy.

 In addition to his Committee responsibilities, Stewart is a member of the Assembly All Party Groups on Diabetes and Social Enterprise, on which he is both chair.
 He also sits on the Assembly Commission, which ensure that the Assembly staff and property is used to the best of its ability.